-The CDFW MLML and IIRMES Laboratory both analyzed species collected from Santa Fe Dam Lake for selenium, as composite samples, using inductively coupled plasmamass spectrometry (ICP-MS).
+The CDFW MLML analyzed Largemouth Bass collected from Whiskeytown Lake for selenium, as one composite sample, using inductively coupled plasma-mass spectrometry (ICP-MS).
 The ICP-MS method utilizes desolvation, atomization and ionization with ion separation based on a mass-to-charge ratio to detect the total selenium concentration in a sample.
-The ICP-MS method detection limit (MDL) and the reporting limit (RL) for samples analyzed at the CDFW MLML for total selenium were reported at 100 and 300 ppb, respectively.
-The MDL for samples analyzed at the IIRMES Laboratory were reported at 25 ppb; the RL was not reported.
-Although
+The ICP-MS method detection limit (MDL) and the reporting limit (RL) for total selenium were reported at 150 and 400 ppb, respectively.